On the homotopy theory of stratified spaces: Abstract stratified homotopy types, décollages, stratified topological spaces

-\begin{nul} Explicitly, the Douteau--Henriques model structure on $ \TopP $ admits the following description: \begin{enumerate}[(\ref*{nul:explicitdiscofwefibcofib}.1)] \item A morphism $ f \colon \fromto{T}{U} $ in $ \TopP $ is a Douteau--Henriques fibration if and only if for every string $ \Sigma \subset P $, the induced map of topological spaces
+\begin{nul} The Douteau--Henriques model structure on $ \TopP $ admits the following explicit description: \begin{enumerate}[label=\stlabel{nul:explicitdiscofwefibcofib}, ref=\arabic*] \item A morphism $ f \colon \fromto{T}{S} $ in $ \TopP $ is a Douteau--Henriques fibration if and only if for every chain $ \Sigma \subset P $, the induced map of topological spaces

 is a Serre fibration.